MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-OneDrive-Migration-Guide.md

 ---
-title: "Migrate from MySites to OneDrive in Office 365 - SharePoint Online" ms.reviewer: ms.author: jhendr
+title: "Migrate from MySites to OneDrive in Office 365" ms.reviewer: ms.author: jhendr
 author: JoanneHendrickson